 Soquel High School

-- Soquel High School's student population of 1,116 students has stayed relatively flat over five school years.
+Soquel High School's student population of 1,155 students has grown by 5% over five school years.

 |Grades Offered||Grades 9-12|